 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)".
 The amendments under this pronouncement will change the way all leases with a duration of one year or more are treated.
 Under this guidance, lessees will be required to capitalize virtually all leases on the balance sheet as a right-of-use asset and an associated financing lease liability or operating lease liability.
-The right-of-use asset represents the lessee's right to use, or control the use of, a specified asset for the specified lease term.
-The lease liability represents the lessee's obligation to make lease payments arising from the lease, measured on a discounted basis.
-Based on certain characteristics, leases are classified as financing leases or operating leases.
-Financing lease liabilities, those that contain provisions similar to capitalized leases, are amortized like capital leases are under current accounting, as amortization expense and interest expense in the statement of operations.
-Operating lease liabilities are amortized on a straight-line basis over the life of the lease as lease expense in the statement of operations.
-This update is effective for annual reporting periods, and interim periods within those reporting periods, beginning after December 15, 2018.
-The ASU requires a modified retrospective transition approach for all leases existing at, or entered into after, the date of initial adoption.
+The FASB issued multiple amendments to the standard which provide clarification, additional guidance, practical expedients and other improvements to the ASU.
+The ASU is effective for annual reporting periods, and interim periods within those reporting periods, beginning after December 15, 2018.
+The company plans to utilize the new optional transition method to use the effective date as the date of initial application on transition.
+As a result the company will not adjust its comparative period financial information or make the new required leases disclosures for periods before the effective date.
+The company is currently planning to elect the package of practical expedients to not reassess prior conclusions related to contracts containing leases, lease classification and initial direct costs and is evaluating other practical expedients available under the guidance.
 The company has developed a project plan for implementation and has made progress in surveying the company's business, assessing the company's portfolio of leases and compiling a central repository of all leases.
 The company has also selected a lease accounting software solution to support the new reporting requirements.
+Significant progress has been made on extracting and loading lease data elements required for lease accounting into the software solution.
 The company expects to recognize significant right-of-use assets upon adoption and lease liabilities on its Condensed Consolidated Balance Sheet.
-The company is evaluating the overall impact this standard will have on its policies and procedures pertaining to its existing and future lease arrangements, disc
+The company is evaluating the overall impact this standard will have on its policies and procedures pertaining to its existing and future lease arrangements, disclosur

 In January 2017, the FASB issued ASU No. 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment".
 The amendments in ASU-04 simplify the subsequent measurement of goodwill, by removing the second step of the goodwill impairment test.
 An entity will apply a one-step quantitative test and record the amount of goodwill impairment as the excess of a reporting unit's carrying amount over its fair value.
 The new guidance does not amend the optional qualitative assessment of goodwill impairment.
 This ASU is effective for annual reporting periods, and interim reporting periods, beginning after December 15, 2019.
 Early adoption is permitted for testing dates after January 1, 2017.
 The company is evaluating the application of this ASU on the company's annual impairment test.
-The company does not expect the adoption of this ASU to have a material impact on its Condensed Consolidated Balance Sheet, Condensed Consolidated Statements of Comprehensive Income or Condensed Consolidated Statements of Cash Flows.
+The company does not expect the adoption of this ASU to have a material impact on its Condensed Consolidated Financial Statements.

 In August 2017, the FASB issued ASU 2017-12, "Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities".
 The amendments in ASU-12 provide new guidance about income statement classification and eliminates the requirement to separately measure and report hedge ineffectiveness.
 The entire change in fair value for qualifying hedge instruments included in the effectiveness will be recorded in other comprehensive income (OCI) and amounts deferred in OCI will be reclassified to earnings in the same income statement line item in which the earnings effect of the hedged item is reported.
 This ASU is effective for annual reporting periods, and interim periods with those reporting periods, beginning after December 15, 2018 with early adoption permitted.
-The company is currently evaluating the impacts the ASU will have on its Condensed Consolidated Balance Sheet, Condensed Consolidated Statements of Comprehensive Income or Condensed Consolidated Statements of Cash Flows.
+The company is currently evaluating the impacts the ASU will have on its Condensed Consolidated Financial Statements.